This page provides information on the VRayObjectProperties.

 As Inclusive List – When enabled, reverses the meaning of the Refraction Exclude list, making it an inclusive list.

-Refraction Exclude – An exclude list that allows the user to specify which objects will be visible in the refractions of the current object.
+Refraction Exclude – An exclude list that allows the user to specify which objects are visible in the refractions of the current object.
 Shading Groups can be excluded when using the VRayObjectProperties node in the Hypershade.

 Override Motion Blur Samples – When disabled, the Geometry Samples value is taken from the global Camera Overrides rollout.
 When enabled, the number of geometry samples is taken from the Motion blur samples parameter below.